-9.1.4 pyembed Crate
+10.1.4 pyembed Crate

 The pyembed crate provides the bulk of the run-time functionality for binaries embedding Python interpreters.
-Because the crate needs to consult with a Python interpreter at build time and link against it, its build configuration can be fragile.
+Because the crate needs to consult with a Python interpreter at build time and link against it and because it needs to exchange state with PyOxidizer, its build configuration is... special.